 Recent Survey Results on Distracted Driving

-The US Department of Transportation’s National Highway Traffic Safety Administration (NHTSA) released survey results on April 5, 2013 showing that Americans continue to use electronic devices while driving, despite laws and evidence that such distractions cause lack of focus while driving and can lead to collisions, injuries and even death.
+The US Department of Transportation’s National Highway Traffic Safety Administration (NHTSA) released survey results on April 5, 2013 showing that Americans continue to use electronic devices while driving, despite laws and evidence that such distracted driving cause lack of focus and can lead to collisions, injuries and even death.

 The survey revealed that, at any given daylight moment, approximately 660,000 drivers are using cell phones, or some form of electronic devices, while driving.
 This number of users has held steady since 2010, despite awareness and anti-texting while driving laws.
 The NHTSA also found that more than 3,300 people were killed in 2011, and 387,000 were injured in collisions involving a distracted driver.